 In preclinical studies for our lead program in FA, we have observed restoration of frataxin (FXN) levels in multiple cell types from FA patients and an in vivo murine model of FA using our FA GeneTACTM molecules.
 At doses that were observed to be well tolerated in rodents and non-human primates (NHPs), FA GeneTACTM molecules achieved biodistribution to brain and heart, key organs affected by FA, at concentrations that exceeded those observed to restore FXN levels in FA patient cells.
 Further, and consistent with this favorable target-organ biodistribution, we observed increased endogenous FXN expression in the brain and heart in an animal model of FA after treatment with our FA GeneTACTM molecules.
 In February 2022, the Investigational New Drug Application (IND) for our lead FA GeneTACTM small molecule, DT-216, formulated as the prior DT-216 product candidate, was cleared by the U.S. Food and Drug Administration (FDA) to commence Phase 1 clinical trials.
 In December 2022, we reported positive initial data from the single-ascending dose (SAD) Phase 1 clinical trial showing that DT-216 was generally well-tolerated and exhibited the ability to overcome the FXN transcription impairment that causes FA, with a greater than two-fold increase in FXN mRNA in the cohort with the highest response.
 These data supported the subsequent advancement of DT-216 in the multiple-ascending dose (MAD) Phase 1 clinical trial of the prior DT-216 product candidate.
 In August 2023, we reported data from the MAD Phase 1 clinical trial showing that after three weekly intravenous administrations of the prior DT-216 product candidate, DT-216 levels in plasma and skeletal muscle tissue were both transient.
 This transient exposure was sufficient to lead to an increase in FXN mRNA in tissue, but longer exposure is likely needed to drive sustained increase of FXN mRNA and protein.
 DT-216 was generally well-tolerated in the MAD study.
 In patients receiving the prior DT-216 product candidate in the MAD study, we observed five cases of injection site thrombophlebitis, which we believe were attributable to the formulation excipients.
 We then shifted focus to developing DT-216 with an improved formulation to enable higher exposure and chronic administration for treatment of FA.
 These efforts resulted in a new product candidate, DT-216P2, which uses the same drug substance, DT-216.
 In nonclinical studies, we observed higher and more sustained DT-216 plasma levels with DT-216P2 than was seen in studies previously conducted with the prior DT-216 product candidate.
 Additionally, we observed favorable injection site tolerability following multiple intravenous administrations of DT-216P2.
-We expect to initiate a SAD Phase 1 clinical trial of DT-216P2 in normal healthy volunteers in the first half of 2025, subject to regulatory clearance.
-We anticipate that we will begin FA patient dosing later in 2025.
+We aim to complete GLP studies by the end of 2024 and, subject to regulatory clearance, expect to initiate clinical trials with DT-216P2 in FA patients in 2025.